Shell Russia, Total say will continue work in Russia

 He added the company is seeking to understand potential implications from the sanctions.

-The United States has imposed sanctions on leading Russian energy companies, including Rosneft (ROSN.MM) and Lukoil (LKOH.MM), preventing U.S. firms from supporting their exploration or production activities in deep water, Arctic offshore or shale projects.
+The United States has imposed sanctions on leading Russian energy companies, including Rosneft and Lukoil , preventing U.S. firms from supporting their exploration or production activities in deep water, Arctic offshore or shale projects.

-Jacques De Boisseson, head of France's Total (TOTF.PA) in Russia, said the company will comply with sanctions but will also continue its work in the country.

-Total has a join venture with Russia's top non-state oil company Lukoil (LKOH.MM).